EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 ### 1.2 General recommendations

-It is highly recommended that users follow these `Dockerfile` best practice guidelines.
+It is highly recommended that you follow these `Dockerfile` best practice guidelines.

 **Use fully-qualified and pinned images in all `FROM` statements**.
 Images can be hosted on multiple repositories, and image tags are mutable.
 The only way to ensure reproducible builds is by pinning images by their full signature, and, where possible, citing a repository such as `docker.io` or `ghcr.io`.